 She turned her phone off.

-Britney slipped a pen off a man who was standing near her without even turning around, so he didn't even notice, and wrote her number on Santana's palm, "I do have to go though, this is a party for everyone, but me."
-She pouted, "Call me and tell me when you're going to pick me up.
-I should tell you though I'm a bit of a night person."
-She said and gave Santana another one of her smiles before she turned and practically dissolved into the sea of people.
+Britney swiped a pen off a man who was standing near her without even turning around, so he didn't even notice, and wrote her number on Santana's palm, "I do have to go though, this is a party for everyone, but me," she pouted.
+"Call me and tell me when you're going to pick me up.
+I should tell you though I'm a bit of a night person," she said and gave Santana another one of her smiles before she turned and practically dissolved into the sea of people.

 Brittany recognized the man and was suddenly explosively happy, "Kurt!" she shrieked and dashed to hug him.